On Holocaust Remembrance Day: A third of survivors in the US are poor

 The majority of The Blue Card's dependents -- 77% -- are women.

-Rosenberg, who is well past retirement age, said she still works to help herself both mentally and economically.
+Rosenberg, who is well past retirement age, said she still works to help herself, both mentally and economically.
 "It helps me cope, but I also need to work to supplement my income," she said.

 She has been the sole provider for her household since her husband left 25 years ago, and today depends on the financial aid and dental services she receives from The Blue Card.